"I thought the course and the teacher were excellent. I learnt a lot that will help me in my work going forward."

 - Be aware of the practical and ethical issues which must be considered when conducting narrative inquiry.

-- Understand the theories underpinning narrative analysis.
+- Understand the theories underpinning narratives.

 - Understand the role that collaboration plays between researcher and participant in narrative inquiry.

 - Demonstrate awareness of the ethical and practical issues which must be considered when using storytelling and narratives in research.

 - Theories of narrative analysis.